growth-genius/kafka/connectors/debezium-connector-postgres/CONTRIBUTE.md

 You will frequently need to get all the of the changes that are made to the upstream repository, and you can do this with these commands:

     $ git fetch upstream
-    $ git pull upstream master
+    $ git pull upstream main

-The first command fetches all changes on all branches, while the second actually updates your local `master` branch with the latest commits from the `upstream` repository.
+The first command fetches all changes on all branches, while the second actually updates your local `main` branch with the latest commits from the `upstream` repository.

 ### Building locally

-To build the source code locally, checkout and update the `master` branch:
+To build the source code locally, checkout and update the `main` branch:

-    $ git checkout master
+    $ git checkout main
-    $ git pull upstream master
+    $ git pull upstream main

 Then use Maven to compile everything, run all unit and integration tests, build all artifacts, and install all JAR, ZIP, and TAR files into your local Maven repository: